 These recommendations also apply to commercial and small business online banking customers.
-It is important for business customers to perform a risk assessment and evaluation of their online banking controls periodically.
+Business customers need to perform a risk assessment and evaluation of their online banking controls periodically.
 These additional steps may also help you protect your online risks:

 - Consider implementing clear segregation of duties and responsibilities performed by personnel such that no single person can initiate, approve, execute and enter transactions into a system in a manner that would enable fraudulent actions to be perpetrated and concealed.